bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 .. note::

-    It is recommended not to change the min step and Resolution.
+    It is recommended NOT to change the min step and Resolution.

 format
 """"""